jordandowell/jordandowell.github.io/content/research/index.md

       # Duration of transition between slides (in ms)
       interval: 2000

-title: Course Syllabi

-# Listing view
-view: compact

 # Optional header image (relative to `assets/media/` folder).
 banner:
   caption: ''
   image: ''
 ---

+# Course Syllabi

 See what we have going on!

+# Listing view
+view: compact